In this part of the AEM Headless Developer Journey, learn about what is required to get your own project started with AEM Headless.

 For any successful project, it is important to clearly define not only the requirements of the project, but also the roles and responsibilities.

 The first question you must ask is “What am I trying to achieve with AEM Headless?”
-The answer should in general be that you have or will have in the future an experience application that you’ve built with your own development tools not with AEM.
+The answer should in general be that you have or will have in the future an experience application that you have built with your own development tools not with AEM.
 This experience application could be a mobile app, a web site, or any other end-user customer facing experience application.
 The goal for using AEM Headless is to feed your experience application with content that is created, stored, and managed in AEM with state-of-the-art APIs that would call AEM Headless to fetch content or even fully CRUD content directly from your experience application.
 If this is not what you are looking to do, you probably want to go back to the AEM documentation and find the section that better suits what you want to accomplish.

 The roles for any individual project vary, but important ones to consider in the content of AEM headless development are: